 Products and processes will become more connected, generating and exchanging context data about status, usage, relevant situations and problems.
 This context data will be combined with further context information to give vital feedback to design and manufacturing processes, leading to a new generation of products and services.
 As an example, further context data may be related to customer experiences (collected through social and e-commerce networks, search engines, other applications, etc.) or context information about what is going on in the surroundings of fabrics or in the cities where products are delivered (e.g., environmental or traffic data provided by the city, retail data provided by shops, etc).
 The result will be shorter and more cost-efficient product manufacturing and delivery lifecycles, greater levels of innovation and more market relevance.
 But such levels of responsiveness demand end to end supply-chain processes that are able to interoperate at optimal efficiency if smaller production runs and more localized manufacturing and production are to deliver the necessary returns on investment.
 Definition of a common standard for context information management and access would be instrumental to achieve the necessary interoperability and enable portability of solutions.

-Industry 4.0 principles will deliver these operational efficiencies through flexible and smart manufacturing facilities that will self-optimize, self-configure and self-correct based on available context information, to ensure more efficiency (e.g. energy consumption, output of waste) and quality improvement, yet with an increased potential for customization.
+Industry 4.0 principles will deliver these operational efficiencies through flexible and smart manufacturing facilities that will self-optimize, self-configure and self-correct based on available context information, to ensure more efficiency (e.g. energy consumption, the output of waste) and quality improvement, yet with an increased potential for customization.
 Ultimately this means a shortening of time to market for new products and related services – The Automotive Industry, for instance, plans to reduce the creation of new, fully customized models from 3 to 2 years.
-Furthermore, with energy, transportation and inventory costs rising, the cost of manufacturing labor costs is reducing in significance, leading to an increasing tendency to move production as close as possible to the end consumer.
-This will have knock on benefits through faster time-to-market and shorter supply chains.
+Furthermore, with energy, transportation and inventory costs rising, the cost of manufacturing labour costs is reducing insignificance, leading to an increasing tendency to move production as close as possible to the end consumer.
+This will have knock-on benefits through faster time-to-market and shorter supply chains.
 Such a shift is already occurring in industries like cement production, tile making, construction materials etc.

-But unlike in the B-to-C market where vendors seek exclusive customer loyalty for their products and are able to leverage direct data driven insights into their customers’ demands and behaviors, Industrial companies have more complex supply eco-systems to consider.
+But unlike in the B-to-C market where vendors seek exclusive customer loyalty for their products and are able to leverage direct data-driven insights into their customers’ demands and behaviours, Industrial companies have more complex supply eco-systems to consider.
 Historically they had little means of direct access to the end customer and therefore product and service feedback loops were not very responsive.

 As an example, we can anticipate a time when such platforms will aggregate design data from Airbus, operational data from British Airports Authority and customer data from Lufthansa to help create the next generation of aircrafts and airline services.
 These platforms will become the foundation and enabler for further Multi-Sided Markets similar to those already at the heart of the digital revolution in B-to-C, but with a much richer eco-system potential.